adiezsanchez/microglia_dna_damage/README.md

 <h3>Cell Marker+ (CM+) nuclei definition</h3>

-1. Once you have decided on a method for cell marker segmentation you would have obtained a Cell Marker + nuclei colocalization mask defining the areas of the image where the cell marker signal is sitting on top of a nuclei.
+1. Once you have decided on a method for cell marker segmentation you would have obtained a Cell Marker + nuclei colocalization mask defining the areas of the image where the cell marker signal is sitting on top of a nucleus.

-2. In the case of microglia and astrocytic cells (our example) there are cell protrusions that might sit on top of a nuclei that does not correspond to a Cell Marker positive cell (since our input image is a stack from multiple planes that is flattened via maximum intensity projection).
+2. In the case of microglia and astrocytic cells (our example) there are cell protrusions that might sit on top of a nucleus that does not correspond to a Cell Marker positive cell (since our input image is a stack from multiple planes that is flattened via maximum intensity projection).
 In order to get rid of those unwanted regions we perform an erosion of the colocalization mask.
 The erosion extent is defined by the <code>glia_nuclei_colocalization_erosion</code> variable.
-The higher the value, the stricter the conditions to consider a nuclei as CM+.
+The higher the value, the stricter the conditions to consider a nucleus as CM+.
 Too high values will result in the complete absence of CM+ nuclei.

 3. Once the erosion operation is complete we check which Cellpose 2.0 detected nuclei objects sit on top of the eroded colocalization mask and mark those as CM+ nuclei.
 Afterwards we perform the same nuclei dilation and erosion steps defined in the Nuclei segmentation section.